jimtyhurst/annotated_bibliography/building-community-notes.md

     * Discusses studies that have found that people will act far more cooperatively than previously believed, rather than selfish creatures, driven by their own self-interest.
     * Penguin: open source.
     * Leviathan: from Thomas Hobbes: governments must step in to control us, so that our self-interest does not destroy one another.
+* Bill Bishop.
+2009.
+The big sort: Why the clustering of like-minded American is tearing us apart.
+    * People like to be with people who are like them.
+    * Examples from Don McGavran's writings on Christian missions.
+Churches with small groups have been especially effective at growing.
+    * Discusses Portland as a self-selecting population of people moving to Portland.